-Queen of the Hill participants have been grouped into waves.
-Each wave will have a treading water start.
+Queen of the Hill participants will be self seeded (faster swimmers in first).
 Four open water certified life guards and several swim angels will be dispersed in the lake to ensure the safety of each and every swimmer.
-Do not dive into the lake.
-Cannon balls are encouraged!!
+Do not dive into the lake, however, cannon balls are encouraged!!

 We will close transition and ask everyone must go to the beach for our national anthem and start!

 Any stroke is allowed, however, flippers or flotation devices are not permitted.
-We will have four lifeguards and canoes.
+We will have four lifeguards in canoes.
 If you need to rest on a canoe please do so, but you may not use the canoe to advance forward.
-If you swim breast stroke please be aware of the position of other swimmers as you pass them (other words: don’t kick them).
+If you swim breast stroke please be aware of the position of other swimmers as you pass them (in other words: don’t kick them).

 The buoys will always be on your RIGHT.
 We are adding additional buoys the night before the event.
-Many of you have practiced at Lake Gilman this past month and exited via the ladder, however, swimmers will be exiting via the wood steps at the baby lake on race day.
+Many of you will have practiced at Lake Gilman and exited via the ladder, however, swimmers will be exiting via the wood steps at the baby lake on race day.
 Safer for everyone.